wayne931121/youtube_downloader/README.md

 This project can do what?<br>
 A: This project simply show you how to download youtube video use python.
-This project include Decrypt_2022_10_29_zh_TW class that be used to decrypt signature cipher
+This project include Decrypt_2022_10_29_zh_TW class that be used to decrypt signature cipher.

 How does this project work?
 1. Get the youtube page source code.